jgege/UNI-CSCU9V5/CSCU9V5.md

 - Look at the problem in an easy to understand and graphic way first

-- Graphical approeach does not translate direclty into an algorithm but provides a good sense what is required
+- Graphical approach does not translate directly into an algorithm but provides a good sense what is required

   ![](images/resource_trajectories.png)